-The coating damage criteria is applicable to the galvanized steel bars when being accepted by the purchaser from the manufacturer and are not site acceptance criteria.
+2 The coating damage criteria is applicable to the galvanized steel bars when being accepted by the purchaser from the manufacturer and are not site acceptance criteria.

-9 PACKING, HANDLING, STORAGE, AND TRANSPORT
+9 PACKING, HANDLING, STORAGE AND TRANSPORT

 Continuous hot-dip galvanized steel bars shall be delivered in the form of bundle of straight bars subject to agreement between the manufacturer and the purchaser.
 Arrangements shall be made such that the coating is not significantly altered during handling, storage and transport.